The Argory

 • Courtyard café (The Courtard Café) serving light lunches, scones and tea.

-• Second‑hand bookshop and artisan pop‑up shop for unique souvenirs.
+• Second‑hand bookshop and artisan pop‑up shop (The Coach House Collective).

 Walks